HakunaMatata-te/Outzone-Tribute/README.md

 ###Usage
 "SPACE" :to advance through menus.
 Arrow keys: to move arround.
- "E" : Shot
+ "E" : Shot.
- "Q" : Change between the two weapons available.
- "LeftCtrl" : Shot a bomb barrage killing all enemies in the screen (only 3 bomb ammunition).
+ "LeftCtrl" : Shot a bomb barrage killing all enemies in the screen (starts with 4 bomb ammunition).

-#####Debug
+Pick power ups [P] to upgrade your weapon.
+Pick [C] to change weapons.
+Energy will deplete overtime, pick [E] to refill it or you will die.
+Pick [B] to add 1 more ammo of bombs.

+####Debug
  "I" : Immortal mode (care, you can still die when falling to the lava).
  "U" : Infinte energy.
  "B" : Tp to boss (The game camera is likely to become buged, do not report camera bugs if you have used this comand).
  "P" : Upgrade your weapon lvl (max lvl = 3).
 Upgrading your weapon beyond lvl 3 will result in a lvl reset.
+ "Q" : Change between the two weapons available.

 ###Credits
  * Isabel Lammens: https://github.com/ilammens